lsst-ts/observatory-ops-docs/Observing-Interface-Setup/getting-started-nublado.rst

 ..
 This is the label that can be used as for cross referencing this procedure.
 ..
 Recommended format is "Directory Name"-"Title Name"  -- Spaces should be replaced by hyphens.
 .. _Observing-Interface-Getting-Started-Nublado:
-..
-Each section should includes a label for cross referencing to a given area.
-..
-Recommended format for all labels is "Title Name"-"Section Name" -- Spaces should be replaced by hyphens.
-..
-To reference a label that isn't associated with an reST object such as a title or figure, you must include the link an explicit title using the syntax :ref:`link text <label-name>`.
-..
-An error will alert you of identical labels during the build process.

 ############################
 Getting Started With Nublado